 cd FOLDER_WITH_TEST_OUTPUT/Build/Products ; \ zip -r MyTests.zip Debug-iphoneos YOUR_SCHEME_iphoneosDEPLOYMENT_TARGET-arm64.xctestrun

 Run your tests

-Once you've chosen, have Test Lab run the tests:
+Once you've chosen a set of test dimensions, you can have Test Lab run your tests using the

 Analyze your test results